jaccomoc/jactl/docs/pages/language-guide.md

 ### Standard Types

-Jacsal supports a few built-in types as well as the ability to build your own types by creating [Classes](classes).
+Jactl supports a few built-in types as well as the ability to build your own types by creating [Classes](classes).

 Types are used when declaring variables, fields of classes, function return types, and function parameter types.